Updated: July 6, 2020, 6:00 P.M. EDT

 Reminder: If your information changes after you submit the form, you must re-submit your response!

-Yes.
-If you are enrolled in full-time classes this winter term then you are still considered in good immigration status.
-This does not change even though the courses are moved online, effective March 23, 2020.
-Due to this unprecedented situation, an exception is being made for students to complete their spring courses fully online, either within the US or abroad.
+F-1 students who were enrolled in full-time classes during the winter 2020 term are considered in good immigration status even though all NSU courses moved online effective March 23, 2020.
+Due to this unprecedented situation, an exception has been made for students to complete their winter/spring courses fully online, either within the US or abroad.
 Students will remain in ACTIVE F-1 status so long as they otherwise adhere to all F-1 regulations.

 On April 1, 2020, NSU President Dr. George Hanbury announced that all 2020 spring and summer courses, which begin between March 30 and May 18, will be offered fully online.